PickleOgre/dakhoma-setting-docs/publish/home.md

-Welcome to Dakhoma, a high Celtic fantasy world by Joe Lawrence.
+Welcome to Dakhoma, a high Celtic fantasy world by Joe Lawrence and Thomas Leavenworth.

 ## Quick Links
 - [[Agents]]